-Generally, we can only see patients in the anti-coagulant clinic if the GP has been asked and is unwilling to anti-coagulate the patient.
-We can only see patients who are stable and require not more than weekly INRs.
+Generally, patients will only be seen in the anti-coagulant clinic if the GP has been asked and is unwilling to anti-coagulate the patient.
+Patients can only be seen if they are stable and require not more than weekly INRs.